-- a) Pass: in the case that the Research Project fully fulfills the examination standards. - b) Revise and Resubmit: in the case that the Research Project does not fully fulfill the examination standards but is expected to do so if corrections or needed revisions can be completed within the time allocated for revision. - c) Fail: in the case that the Research Project does not fulfill the examination standards.
+- a) Pass: in the case that the Research Project fully fulfills the examination standards. - b) Minor Revision: in the case that the Research Project needs corrections of the structure, typos, or clarification of some areas. - c) Major Revision: in the case that the Research Project needs corrections of significant errors, extensive changes or adding data. - d) Fail: in the case that the Research Project does not fulfill the examination standards.
 Examiners may deem it necessary for students to submit additional information or be called in for an interview.